 Evaluation of exhaled nitric oxide (NO) and exhaled breath condensate (EBC) are proposed as techniques to diagnose and monitor asthma and other respiratory conditions.
-There are commercially available devices for measuring NO in expired breath and various laboratory techniques for evaluating components of EBC.
+There is a commercially available device for measuring NO in expired breath and various laboratory techniques for evaluating components of EBC.